mattmcspirit/azurestack/README.md

-Azure Stack POC Configurator 2008.0
+Azure Stack POC Configurator 2008.1
 ==============

 Version Compatibility
 -----------
 The current version of the AzSPoC.ps1 script has been **tested with the following versions**:
 * ASDK build **1.2008.0.59 (2008)**
-* Azure Stack PowerShell Module **1.8.2**
+* Azure Stack PowerShell Module **2.0.2-preview**
+* Az PowerShell Module **0.10.0-preview**

-**IMPORTANT** - this version of the AzSPoC.ps1 script has been tested with ASDK build 2008, Azure Stack PowerShell 1.8.2. and AzureRM PowerShell 2.5.0.
+**IMPORTANT** - this version of the AzSPoC.ps1 script has been tested with ASDK build 2008.0.59, Azure Stack PowerShell 2.0.2-preview. and Az PowerShell 0.10.0-preview.

 Description
 -----------